NurMi-io/nurmi-io.github.io/index.markdown

 ---
 ![1713259178290](https://github.com/user-attachments/assets/29720a79-1122-4187-969f-958b7432595f)
 # :accessibility: Company
 NurMi Inc. Since 2019 you have any CEO by Sasha Mike and like order it from 2020 that is 2021 you can come get it.
-Ask you 2022 you NurMi the morning.
+Ask you 2022 this NurMi the morning.
 Question about year 2023 that'll be 2024.
 # 👪 Product
 An extra that product by NurMi's since 2019.
 Can say that "Hey damn!" this greetings.
 Good afternoon.
 # 🧭 History